DRincs-Productions/pixi-vn-renpy/README.md

 What is `npm test`?
 It runs the test script. there is a 1 test file in the `test` folder, that runs the parser.

 How to debug?
 If you use VScode it should automatically open a JS terminal for debugging.
 Then you can set breakpoints and run `npm test`

+What are the errors reported by vscode in the src/vscode-extension folder?
+They can be ignored for now. vitest only considers the strictly necessary elements, ignoring unused functions and types.